Skip to content

 11) Testing safely

-When tests hit shared backends, isolate hashes/tables.
+When tests hit shared backends, isolate update hashes and use the intended storage table explicitly.

 Keep test runs bounded: